tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@manmodesanket/index.md

 description: "React | Node"
 ---

-"Hello World!!" this is Sanket Manmode, a amteur Web Developer.
+"Hello World!!" this is Sanket Manmode, a amateur Web Developer.

 ## Introduction